-As economic conditions weaken, downsizing has become an increased reality for many organizations.
-Typically aimed at decreasing operational costs, often downsizing has the unintended consequence of also lowering employee productivity and morale.
+In weaker economic conditions, downsizing becomes an increased reality for many organizations.
+Typically aimed at decreasing operational costs, downsizing often has the unintended consequence of also lowering employee productivity and morale.

-Operating in a HPWS that is thinking about downsizing?
-Consider investing in increased communication, candid openness by management, fair treatment during layoffs, counseling for remaining employees, and enhanced employee involvement.
-Bottom line, an employee-friendly downsizing policy (i.e., demonstrated compassion and consideration for employees) in a HPWS environment could buffer some of the negative impact that downsizing typically levies on labor productivity.
+When HPWS organizations consider downsizing, they might want to invest in increased communication, candid communication by management, fair treatment during layoffs, counseling for remaining employees, and enhanced employee involvement.
+This type of employee-friendly downsizing policy could buffer some of the negative impact that often occur during this tumultuous phase.

 Iverson, R.D., & Zatzick, C.D.
 (2011).
 The effects of downsizing on labor productivity, the value of showing consideration for employees’ morale and welfare in high-performance work systems.
 Human Resource Management, 50(1), 29-44